MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-install.md

 # Add live Power BI data to PowerPoint

-You can add both individual visuals and whole report pages to your PowerPoint slides.
+With the Power BI add-in for PowerPoint, you can add both individual visuals and whole report pages to your PowerPoint slides.

 * When you add a whole report page, the left-hand page navigation pane isn't brought in by the add-in, but any page navigation visuals on the report page itself will function normally as they do in the Power BI service.
 * Adding individual visuals is useful when you want your slide to focus on a single visualization - chart, graph, table, etc.

-To add live Power BI data to a PowerPoint slide, you first need to get the URL or the report page or visual.
+To add live Power BI data to a PowerPoint slide, you first need to get the URL of the report page or visual.
 You then paste the URL into the Power BI add-in in PowerPoint.

 * Get the URL: [Report page](#get-the-url-of-a-report-page) | [Visual](#get-the-url-of-a-visual)